play icon for videos

 What is a logic model?

-A logic model is a one-page visual framework that maps how a program converts resources into change.
-It organizes program theory into five columns — Inputs, Activities, Outputs, Outcomes, and Impact — with causal arrows running left to right.
-It serves three jobs: program design clarity, funder communication, and the blueprint for what data to collect.
-A logic model becomes a measurement tool only when each column is attached to a matching data instrument — an intake question, a survey, or a follow-up tracker.
+A logic model is a one-page visual that maps how a program turns resources into change.
+It lays out program theory in five columns — Inputs, Activities, Outputs, Outcomes, and Impact — with causal arrows running left to right.
+It becomes a measurement tool only when each column is tied to a matching instrument: an intake question, a survey, or a follow-up tracker.

 What are the 5 components of a logic model?